Manage supplies

 A kit can't be dispensed unless it has an expiration date, and you assign an expiration date to a kit by associating the kit with a manufacturing lot.
 This procedure also applies to rollover studies. - Combine manufacturing lots into a blinded lot

 Creating blinded lots is optional.
 You combine one or more manufacturing lots into a blinded lot for one of two reasons: (1) to monitor batches of kits while protecting the study blind, or (2) to organize kits in multiple groupings.
-This procedure also applies to rollover studies. - Create label groups
+This procedure also applies to rollover studies. - Understand how to manage kits from the same lot

 A label group contains kits with the same label and ensures that kits are shipped to countries with the appropriate labels.
 Create label groups only if a country has special label requirements and you want to verify the complete end-to-end business process.
 This procedure also applies to rollover studies.